lenincompres/DOM.js/README.md

 });
 ```

-If called before the body is loaded, **DOM.set** waits for the window _load_ event before executing.
+If called before the HTML document's body is loaded, **DOM.set** waits for the window _load_ event before executing.

 You may also invoke the **set** method directly on an element to model it.